hlandau/acmetool/_doc/SCHEMA.md

           fullchain         ; Contains the certificate and the necessary chaining certificates privkey           ; Symlink to a key privkey file url               ; URL of the certificate
+          revoke            ; Empty file indicating certificate should be revoked revoked           ; Empty file indicating certificate has been revoked

       keys/
         (key ID)/